University Chartered Organizations

 Lambda Pi Eta

-Pre-Med Club hopes to better prepare members for professional school by helping to inform people about the medical field and career opportunities within it.
+Pre-Med Society hopes to better prepare members for professional school by helping to inform people about the medical field and career opportunities within it.
 The club fosters a supportive environment in which people seeking a career in medicine can come together to share advice and ideas.
 The club will also provide members with personal and academic growth opportunities through volunteering, fundraising, and lectures from other medical professionals.

 Sigma Tau Delta